actions-marketplace-validations/DanielYuki_poke-actions/README.md

 ## ✨ Features

-- 🌿 Wild Pokémon appear when issues are opened
+- 🌿 Wild Pokémon appear when issues or pull requests are opened
-- 🎉 Random Pokémon are caught when issues close
+- 🎉 Random Pokémon are caught when issues close or PRs are merged
+- 💨 Pokémon flee when PRs are closed without merging
 - 🎲 Fully random selection from all 151 Gen 1 Pokémon
 - ⚡ Zero configuration required
 - 🎯 Self-contained - no external APIs